 A former Head of Contemporary Programmes at the V&A, Shaun Cole is a fashion historian, curator and writer.
-He is the Course Leader for MA Fashion Cultures and Associate Dean, Postgraduate Communities.
+He is Associate Dean, Postgraduate Communities.

 An expert in men's fashion, specifically men's underwear and gay style, Shaun Cole has curated numerous exhibitions, including Black British Style (2004-5), Dressing the Male (1999) and Fashion on Paper (1997), all at the V&A. He has been a Trustee at The Costume Society since 2010 and is an Exhibition Advisory Board member for A Queer History of Fashion at FIT in New York and Club to Catwalk: London Fashion in the 1980s at the V&A in London.